WalterWQ/MethodsGroupProject/design_documents/use_cases.md

-Brief: We work for a organisation that reports populaton information and lists and allows for public access.
-Our job is to implement a new system that allows for access of population information incorperating a existsting SQL database.
+Brief: We work for an organisation that reports population information and lists and allows for public access.
+Our job is to implement a new system that allows for access of population information incorporating an existing SQL database.

-Boundry:
+Boundary:
   System

 Actors: